 What follows is an overview of all the currently available power meters, that's as comprehensive as we can make it.
 We kick off with the most recently announced models.

 Look's latest power meter pedals are a collaboration with original power meter company SRM, which should be a winning combination of Look's vast pedal expertise and SRM's ability to create reliable power-measuring electronics.
 The external pods of previous Look power pedals are gone; everything is contained in the pedal's carbon fibre body including rechargeable batteries that Look says give 100 hours of riding time.

 As well as the double-sided pedals linked above, there's the inevitable £739 single-sided pedal that measures one side and doubles it, and a £1,949 bundle of the double-sided pedals with an SRM PC8 computer.

 Announced in April 2018, the IQ² (say: IQ Square) power meter sits between your cranks and pedals so there's no need to replace anything.
-It rapidly smashed its Indiegogo crowdfunding target; at the time of writing orders total almost a million quid.
+It rapidly smashed its Indiegogo crowdfunding target; at the time of writing orders total well over a million quid.

 The IQ² folks claim some very clever manufacturing techniques help keep the price down and of course you're not buying a crank or pair of pedals to get a power meter.